 Get the smoker ready and filled with wood pellets.
 Turn on the pellet smoker and raise the temperature to 225 degrees.
 Place the seasoned beef brisket in the smoker, fat side down, or at least where you trimmed it from.
 Close the smoker and begin the smoke.

 You can use a spray bottle and give the beef brisket a spritz every once in a while if you like a moister surface.
 You can fill your spray bottle with any marinade you like.

-Most people use water with a little mixture of the rub seasoning.
+Most people use water with a little apple juice or beer.
 Make sure to maintain the pellet smoker at a temperature of 225 degrees during the first smoking process and keep the hopper full of pellets.

 After 8 hours, remove the beef brisket from the pellet smoker and wrap it in aluminum foil completely.
 Some people like to use pink butcher paper if it is available to them.
 Using butcher paper will seal the juices in while allowing the smoky flavor to continue to penetrate the meat.

-Aluminum foil will be just fine to use, though as long as the beef brisket is completely covered and wrapped tightly, letting no moisture room to escape.
+Aluminum foil will be just fine to use, as long as the beef brisket is completely covered and wrapped tightly, leaving no moisture room to escape.
 Place the wrapped beef brisket back in the pellet smoker and raise the temperature to 275 degrees for roughly another 4 hours.

 If you have a probe thermometer, place it in the beef brisket at this time so you can monitor the internal temperature of the brisket.
 If not, you will have to open the smoker every so often to check the brisket’s internal temperature.